Child Care Research Scholars, 2000-2015

 - To encourage active communication, networking, and collaboration among graduate students, their mentors, and policymakers.
 Students whose projects involve community-level or administrative data research, including projects that directly respond to an immediate concern of a State child care subsidy administrator, are encouraged to work with an additional mentor from the field in order to gain a more comprehensive understanding of child care policies and practices.

-The point of contact for this project is Ann Rivera.
+The points of contact for this project are Ann Rivera and Nina Hetzner.